KravitzLabDevices/FED1/README.md

 Other links above:

 + <b>3D_Printing_Files</b>
 STL files for 3D printing
-**Please contact us if any other file formats are needed!
+(please contact us if any other file formats are needed)

 + <b>FED-Python-scripts</b>
 Analysis code written in Python